sargun4/OS/A2/OS-main/README.md

 ### 7. Main Loop:

 - The main function is the entry point for the shell program.
-- It registers the SIGCHLD signal handler to handle child process termination.
 - It enters a loop to read and execute user commands until the user decides to exit.
 Within the loop:
 - It reads user input using read_input.